mustafaryk/Quadratic-Equation-Calculator/README.md

-it has extensive failsafe measures to prevent wrong syntax equations being typed in HOWEVER it cannot input fractions answers are always in decimal
+it has extensive failsafe measures to prevent wrong syntax equations being typed in HOWEVER it cannot input fractions inputs are always in decimal